s-dousse/bookmark_manager2/README.md

 3.	- extract the logic form the Controller and add it to the Model -> use the ENV['ENVIRONEMENT'] to decide which databases should be used (are we in test mode or not? very similar to the .all method)

+# 11) Wrapping Database Data in Program Objects

+1.	in psql we need to update our test and development database to accept ```table``` as a value -> ALTER TABLE bookmarks ADD COLUMN title VARCHAR(60);
+			-> and add it to the 01_create_bookmark_table (making sure that the database setup exactly matches our own process, and any errors in the setup process can be easily rolled back)

+2. write a feature test (added to viewing_bookmarks as it is just a new value) !!! we need the url to be a link ??? -> needs updating we had it as content only

+3. add a new field to the view

+4. pass new param / field to the controller

+5. update test in bookmark.rb